-The Briargrove Elementary School Kids for Saving Earth (KSE) Club wrapped up a fabulous fourth year in 2013-2014, and is now in the planning stages for a fantastic fifth year for the 2014-2015 school year!
+The Briargrove Elementary School Kids for Saving Earth (KSE) Club wrapped up a fabulous fourth year in 2013-2014, and is ramping up for a fantastic fifth year for the 2014-2015 school year!
 Kids, parents, and teachers alike are welcome to come be educated, inspired and empowered to protect and appreciate our environment by joining hundreds of thousands of KSE kids and grown-ups all over the planet working together to care for the Earth.
 KSE students learn to create a sustainable Earth through active participation in conservation activities and engagement in instruction and presentations by dynamic and environmentally-conscience speakers.

 The club, an integral part of Briargrove’s Eco-Action Team, meets every other Wednesday afternoon from 3 – 4 PM in the Science Lab (Ms. Felton’s room) or the outdoor classroom adjacent to the main entry (weather permitting).
 KSE is open to Kindergarten through Fifth Grade (K – 1st must be accompanied by parent).
-Parent volunteers are welcome and encouraged!
+Parent volunteers are welcome and encouraged weekly!
 For information, contact Becky Luman.
 Keep a watch on our website for upcoming activities for the 2014-2015 school year (below).
 You, too, can be a Defender of the Planet!

 What is Kids for Saving Earth (KSE)